MACC Application Procedures

 If approved, applicants to the program are notified in writing to contact the Admissions Office to schedule interviews and psychological assessments.
 These will be held on Tuesdays in March (for fall entrance) and October (for spring entrance).
 On the scheduled day, applicants will plan to be on campus in Charlotte to complete the personal interview, a group interview, and a series of standard psychological assessments.
 Time is allotted for a lunch break, food provided.
 We cannot facilitate more than 10 applicants each Tuesday; applicants are encouraged to plan ahead and ensure they are available for interviews/psychological assessments on one of these days.

-The psychological testing consist of a series of standard psychological evaluations.
-Applicants will not be given the results of these tests.
-There is a non-refundable fee of $125 to cover our costs of testing material, scoring and interpretation.
+Applicants will not be given the results of their psychological assessments.
+There is a non-refundable fee of $125 to cover our costs of material, scoring and interpretation.
 This is due the morning of interviews; applicants should plan to bring payment with them.
 Cash, checks and credit cards are accepted.